Alien2150/log4j-json-layout/README.md

 # log4j-json-layout

-Simple plugin to use layout with log4j2.
+Simple plugin to use Logstash with log4j2.
 Usage:

 `